Skip to main content Skip to footer

 Project managers have to evaluate and manage risks throughout the life cycle of their projects.

-Project managers aren’t psychic and — no matter how much you plan — some risks are going to occur.
+Project managers aren’t psychic, and some risks will occur no matter how much you plan.

 However, experienced project managers mitigate the impact of these pesky problems by identifying “what-if” scenarios and devising contingency plans.